Call Today - 24/7 Emergency Services

 Step One: Identify the Source

-Recent events: any number of things can cause a strong mildew smell in the home.
-Water damage, bacteria, or trapped pets can all cause an unpleasant odor.
-Think back on what’s been happening lately at home.
+• Recent events: any number of things can cause a strong mildew smell in your home.
+Water damage, bacteria, or trapped pets can lead to an unpleasant odor.
+Think back on what’s been happening lately.
 Could a recent storm be the cause?
 Have you been having trouble with faulty pipes?
-Has your humidifier been working correctly?
+Is your humidifier working correctly?
 This information helps a professional know where to start regarding their assessment.

-Smell: mildew and mold create pungent, stale, and musty smells.
+• Smell: mildew and mold create pungent, stale, and musty smells.
 Assess where you think the odor is coming from, whether it’s located in the living room or bathroom.
 Keep in mind that inhaling these smells can be dangerous.
-Do not compromise your health to identify the odor's source.

-Visual manifestations: as mentioned earlier, mildew often has a white, gray, or brown color.
+• Visual manifestations: mildew often has a white, gray, or brown color.
 Unlike mold, which can become fuzzy, mildew is flat and spreads on top of the infected surface.
-According to the CDC, mildew thrives in moist environments, so check windows, shower walls, sinks, and other places where water is prevalent.
+According to the Centers for Disease Control (CDC), mildew thrives in moist environments, so check windows, shower walls, sinks, crawlspaces and other places where moisutre is prevalent.

 Mildew vs. mold